Wyoming — Congressional Term Limits (1994–1995)

 (Constitutional · Consecutive-Service · Office-Specific)

 Wyoming’s design limited consecutive service while preserving future eligibility following a break in service.
-It did not impose lifetime exhaustion of eligibility.
+It did not impose eligibility exhaustion and therefore did not establish a bounded eligibility regime.

 Ballot access constraint (nomination / ballot-access layer)